• Skip to main content

 Egg whites beated to soft peaks in a metal mixing bowl.

 STEP 2: Add the eggs whites and salt to the bowl of an electric mixer.
-Beat the egg whites, starting at a low speed and slowly increasing the speed until they soft peaks form.
+Beat the egg whites, starting at a low speed and slowly increasing the speed until they form stiff peaks.

 Coconut being added to the beaten egg whites in a large mixing bowl.

-STEP 3: Use a rubber spatula to fold the coconut mixture into the egg whites.
+STEP 3: Use a large rubber spatula to fold the coconut mixture into the whipped egg white.
 Be careful not to deflate the egg whites too much.

 Unbaked coconut macaroons on a paper lined baking sheet.

-STEP 4: Using a cookie scoop or ice cream scoop, portion out the coconut macaroon batter, placing each drop of dough on the prepared baking sheet lined with parchment paper.
+STEP 4: Using a cookie scoop or ice cream scoop, portion out the coconut macaroon batter, placing each drop of dough on the parchment-lined baking sheet.

 Golden baked coconut macaroons on a baking sheet.

 Although they may look fancy, it's quite simple to make chocolate dipped macaroons.
-Setup your work area with a baking sheet lined with wax paper or aluminum foil before beginning to make things as easy as possible.
+Set up your work area with a baking sheet lined with wax paper or aluminum foil before beginning to make things as easy as possible.
+Melt your chocolate in a double boiler or by heating it in a microwave-safe bowl.

 A coconut macaroon being dipped in melted chocolate.

-STEP 1: Holding a macaroon by the sides, dip the bottom foot area into a bowl of melted chocolate.
+STEP 1: Holding a macaroon by the sides, dip the bottom of each cookie into a bowl of melted chocolate.
 Then place the macaroon on your prepared baking sheet, chocolate side down.
 (The wax paper or foil will prevent the chocolate from sticking to the baking sheet)

 Coconut macaroons drizzled with melted chocolate sitting on a baking sheet.

-STEP 2: Once all of the macaroons have been dipped, drizzle the remaining melted chocolate over the tops.
+STEP 2: Once all of the macaroons have been dipped, drizzle the extra chocolate over the top of the cookies.
 Allow the chocolate to harden before removing the macaroons from the baking sheet.

-A tabletop with several plates of coconut macaroons and a jar of milk.
+A tabletop with several plates of chocolate dipped coconut macaroons and a jar of milk.

 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.